mspanc/leash/README.md

 # Leash

-High-performance OAuth2 provider for a closed set of trusted apps with multiple roles support.
+High-performance Ruby on Rails OAuth2 provider for a closed set of trusted apps with multiple roles support.

 ## Use cases